-Display the current running Magento application mode using command line interface
+Display the current running Magento application mode using the command line interface

 php bin/magento deploy:mode:show

-Switch to the developer or production application mode using command line interface
+Switch to the developer or production application mode using the command line interface

 php bin/magento deploy:mode:set developer (or production)

-Skips the clearing and regeneration of static content when switch application mode
+Skips the clearing and regeneration of static content when switching application mode

 php bin/magento deploy:mode:set developer --skip-compilation

-Deploy static view files in production and default mode using command line interface
+Deploy static view files in production and default mode using the command line interface

 php bin/magento setup:static-content:deploy

-Deploy static view files in any mode (very useful when need to deploy static content in which application running on developer mode)
+Deploy static view files in any mode (very useful when you need to deploy static content in which an application is running on developer mode)

 php bin/magento setup:static-content:deploy -f

-Generate static view files for only the specified themes using command line interface
+Generate static view files for only the specified themes using the command line interface

 php bin/magento setup:static-content:deploy --theme Magento/luma --theme VendorName/theme

-Generate files only for the specified languages using command line interface
+Generate files only for the specified languages using the command line interface

 php bin/magento setup:static-content:deploy en_US